Customer loyalty programs in the age of Conscious Consumerism

 Consumers are also becoming savvy to “green-washing” – when a company falsely gives the impression of environmental soundness to boost sales.
 More than ever, shoppers are looking for authentic brands that care about ethical issues.

 What does this mean for you?
-Our report, Loyalty: Up close and personal, shows 68% of consumers are motivated to be loyal to a brand by knowing that they share the same values.
+Our report shows 68% of consumers are motivated to be loyal to a brand by knowing that they share the same values.
 To drive loyalty, you need to identify with your customers on an emotional level.
 Find out what your customers care about and make changes to align your brand values with theirs.

 Here are some examples of customer loyalty programs making genuine efforts to build connections with their customers in the age of Conscious Consumerism: